About

 Etta Sandry, Instructor

 Etta Sandry is an artist, educator, and facilitator currently based in Boulder, Colorado.
 Rooted in weaving, her interdisciplinary work is situated in the expanded material practices field between craft, contemporary art, and creative research.
-She has exhibited her work in the United States and Canada and was the 2022 Experimental Weaver in Residence at the Unstable Design Lab at the University of Colorado, Boulder where she now conducts research as a PhD student.
-Etta completed her MFA in the Fibre & Material Practices program at Concordia University in 2021 where she also held positions teaching fiber structures and critical thinking & writing.
-She has over ten years of experience working as an organizer and administrator in arts communities, including roles as a board member at the artist-run centre articule in Montreal and as a volunteer staff in ACRE Residency’s fiber studio in Wisconsin.
+In her studio work and research, she considers sample making as an experimental practice and a way of thinking through material.
+Etta has exhibited work in the United States and Canada and was the 2022 Experimental Weaver in Residence at the Unstable Design Lab at the University of Colorado, Boulder where they now conduct research as a PhD student.
+They have taught weaving and fiber classes at Concordia University and the Denver Art Museum and have worked as an organizer and administrator in numerous arts communities, including roles as a board member at the artist-run centre articule in Montreal and as a volunteer staff in ACRE Residency’s fiber studio in Wisconsin.
+Etta received an MFA in the Fibre & Material Practices program at Concordia University.

 Natalie Stopka, Instructor